grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 drwxr-xr-x 2 nova nova 93 May 19 13:49 locks
 ```

-Based on this information we now know that we want to run the `virsh' commands on newton2.
+Based on this information we now know that we want to run the `virsh` commands on newton2.

 ```
 [root@newton2 ~]# virsh list